mstocco/mariostoc.co/content/traininglog/20220605-ironman2022-12weeksout.md

 <div style="height:27px;"></div>
 I felt pretty good racing past the airport in the aero position after a couple hours of riding but fatigue in my lumbar started to build on _Lochside Drive_ heading for home.
 I sat up and pedalled easy for the  of the time.
 My tailwind on the ride north turned into a descent crosswind (westerly) for the most of the trip south.

 Good stimulus in the legs after this one.
-No need for the Observatory hill (this time).
 My pinkie toe went numb later in the ride and was sore after taking off my shoes.

 ![Bike](/assets/jpg/bike-20220611.jpeg)